jcubic/sysend.js/README.md

 Windows 10 64bit: in IE11 and Edge 38, Chrome 56, Firefox 51<br/>
 MacOS X El Captain: Safari 9, Chrome 56, Firefox 51

+## Cross-Domain communication

+For Cross-Domain (Cross-Origin) communication you need to upload file [proxy.html](https://github.com/jcubic/sysend.js/blob/master/proxy.html) to one of the domains.
+You need to edit that file and add Origins (or URLs) for which sysend will work.
+The requirement for editing the file was added for security in version 1.10.0, to restrict domains that can listen and send message to give page.

-## Note about Safari 7+ and Cross-Domain communication
+### Note about Safari 7+

 All cross-domain communication is disabled by default with Safari 7+.
-Because of a feature that block 3rd party tracking for iframe, and any iframe used for cross-domain communication runs in sandboxed environment.
-That's why this library like any other solution for cross-domain comunication, don't work on Safari.
+Because of a feature that block 3rd party tracking for an iframe, and any iframes used for cross-domain communication runs in sandboxed environment.
+That's why this library like any other solution for cross-domain communication, don't work on Safari.

 ## Installation